Business, national and multinational, has an enormous role to play in Southern Africa's development and poverty reduction.

 Justice for South African Gold Miners

 Under apartheid, hundreds of thousands of miners worked underground in appalling conditions, digging for gold.
 Production levels were high, and profits were prioritised over the safety of its workers.
 Black miners undertook the dustiest jobs, and protective measures were often not provided.
 Now thousands of ex gold miners are suffering with silicosis.

-ACTSA is campaigning for decent compensation, testing and healthcare for ex gold miners and their families, paid for the companies that made their fortunes from apartheid gold.
+ACTSA is campaigning for decent compensation, testing and healthcare for ex-gold miners and their families, paid for by the companies that made their fortunes from apartheid gold.
 Find out more about the campaign.